alco/blog/posts/2012-03-01-month-of-lisp.md

     ([book](http://mitpress.mit.edu/sicp/full-text/book/book.html) and
      [video lectures](http://groups.csail.mit.edu/mac/classes/6.001/abelson-sussman-lectures/))

+  This one is a fundamental work on programming in general.
+I highly recommend at least watching the lectures, they provide many bright ideas and insights into the theory of software design and the ways of solving practical problems.
+Don't be pushed back by the awkward Scheme syntax, look at what's really important — the content.
+Also, don't be deceived by the book's publishing date.
+As modern languages slowly adopt features that Lisp had since its inception (for more than half a century!), many of the problems presented in the book remain relevant for the modern-day industry.

 * Practical Common Lisp ([link](http://www.gigamonkeys.com/book/))

 * Clojure - Functional Programming for the JVM ([link](http://java.ociweb.com/mark/clojure/article.html))

+  A comprehensive and well-written introduction to Clojure.

 * Wikibooks on Clojure ([one](http://en.wikibooks.org/wiki/Learning_Clojure) and